stepchowfun/garnet/README.md

 If you want to use a different file extension (e.g., `.html`) for views, use this:

-    app.set('view engine', 'html');       // Tell Express to assume this extension app.engine('html', garnet.__express); // Tell express to use Garnet for this extension garnet.templateExt = '.html';         // Tell Garnet to assume this extension
+    app.set('view engine', 'html');       // Tell Express to assume this extension app.engine('html', garnet.__express); // Tell Express to use Garnet for this extension garnet.templateExt = '.html';         // Tell Garnet to assume this extension

 ### Locals